macx/sass-mixins/README.md

 * Highly flexible [Grid](#usage-grid) with push and pull methods based on your configuration
 * Effective [Respond-Mixin](#usage-respond) to set `@media triggers (from, to)
-* font-smoothing Mixing for better font rendering on dark backgrounds
+* font-smoothing Mixin for better font rendering on dark backgrounds
 * asset module for flexible floating objects
 * clearfix